javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 You can read more about coordinates in the chapter <info:coordinates>.

-## No selection on mousedown
+## Disabling selection on mousedown

-Mouse clicks have a side-effect that may be disturbing.
-A double click selects the text.
+Mouse clicks have a side-effect that may be disturbing in some interfaces: a double click selects the text.

 If we want to handle click events ourselves, then the "extra" selection doesn't look good.